15 Fun Activities At Work that your Employees Will Love

-Its one of the most simple games and really helps act as ice breakers.
-It is one of the most important team-building activities.
+It's one of the most uncomplicated games and helps act as ice breakers.
+It is one of the essential team-building activities.

 Every participant must say a few things about themselves.
-Among the statements, one of them is lie.
-So the aim for the rest of the people is to guess the false statement.
-The good thing about this that it can be played in large as well as small groups.
+Among the statements, one of them is a lie.
+So the aim for the rest of the people is to guess the false information.
+The good thing about this that you can play in large as well as small groups.

 13. The Barter Challenge